i386x/pubdocs/C/decl.md

 * if the translation unit contains the object definition, all tentative definitions of the same object are considered redundant
-* if the translation unit contains no object definition, all tentative definitions of the same object become one definition with the initializer 0
+* if the translation unit contains no object definition, all tentative definitions of the same object become a single definition with the initializer 0
 * every object must have exactly one definition
   * for objects with internal linkage, this applies to the translation unit
   * for objects with external linkage, this applies to the program